 Imported finished goods represent approximately 25% of our consolidated sales.
 The prices paid for these imported products include inbound freight.
-Elevated ocean freight container rates may be impacted by container supply and elevated demand.
-To the extent that we experience incremental costs in any of these areas, we may increase our selling prices to offset the impact.
+To the extent that we experience incremental inbound freight costs, we may increase our selling prices to offset the impact.
 However, increases in selling prices may not fully mitigate the impact of the cost increases which would adversely impact operating income.
-Furthermore, supply chain disruptions could materially adversely impact our manufacturing production and fulfillment of backlog.